cloudmesh/technologies/chapters/tech/solr.md

 6. Text centric.

-Since SOLR is built on top of Lucene, it inherits all the benefits of Lucene and also provides ready-to-deploy service to build a search box featuring autocomplete, which Lucene doesn’t provide.
+Since SOLR is built on top of Lucene, it inherits all the benefits of Lucene and also provides ready-to-deploy service to build a search box featuring autocomplete, which Lucene doesn't provide.